Hecate2/neo-ruler/README.md

 - `repay` unit test
 - `collect` unit test

+#### Known Issues

+- Different rulers may deploy rToken contracts of the same `Pair(collateral, paired, expiry, mint_ratio)`.
+The ruler who deploys the rToken later would run into error: `Contract Already Exists: {contract_hash}`.
+A potential idea to resolve the conflict, is to add ruler's executing_script_hash into the name of rToken manifest.
+However, this method results in `'0x05' is invalid within a JSON string.
+The string should be correctly escaped. `, because executing_script_hash is not valid string.

 #### Difficulties

 Currently the Python SDK `neo-mamba` does not support wallet for testing.
 Meanwhile, RPC-based tests on private chains do not support relaying transactions to the block chain, so any execution of contract does not take effect on the blockchain.